Install Google Authenticator

 - If you've already set up Google Authenticator for your account, delete that account from Authenticator so you can start fresh.
 If you have not yet set up Google Authenticator, skip to the next step.

-- Follow directions as usual to set up 2-Step Verification for the mobile app, making sure to either scan the generated QR code or enter the generated secret key on all devices that you want to set up.
+- Follow directions as usual to set up 2-Step Verification for the mobile app, making sure to either scan the same generated QR code or enter the same generated secret key on all devices that you want to set up.
+The verification codes on each device should be the same.

-- Check to make sure that all devices are working correctly by entering the verification codes from each device and clicking Verify.
+- Check to make sure that all devices are working correctly by entering the verification code from one of your devices and clicking Verify.
 Then click Save.

 Note: If you have the latest operating system on your Apple mobile device, you will no longer have to use App passwords to use 2-Step Verification.